What’s in My Embarkation Day Carry-on Bag:?

 Medication/First Aid bag

 ALWAYS keep your prescription or necessary medication with you.
-You may also want to bring some pain relievers, seasickness prevention, and treatment (just in case!).
+You may also want to bring some pain relievers, seasickness prevention, and a few over-the-counter medicines. (just in case!).
 I also stash a few band-aids and antibacterial ointment in the medicine pouch.
-I usually keep these items in my beach bag.
+While all of this is not specifically for embarkation day, I usually keep these items in a small pouch and keep it available in my cabin or to toss into my port-day bag.

 More details on my medication bag are in my Cruise Port Day Bag Post.